orblivion/etherpad-lite-sandstorm/ISSUES.md

 But perhaps this is what we want?
 Etherpad has its own name change capability.
 If a Sandstorm user changes their name within Etherpad, we wouldn't want to overwrite it with their Sandstorm profile name after an app update with no warning.

 Separately: if you post a comment and change your Etherpad name, the name on the comment will not change (though new comments will have your new name).
 This is likely not Sandstorm related.
+It makes sense if you look at the database.
+The database is one big key/value store, where each value is a json document.
+Each comment is one entry.
+Each comment entry (for some reason) contains both the user name and user id.
+Fixing this issue would require going through each comment and updating the username.
+(Perhaps this would be desired upstream, for that matter.)

 # Figure Out